KCreate/leonardschuetz.ch/server/blog/aoc-2025/article.md

 # Advent of Code 2025 in Charly
 ## 1. December 2025

-This year I'm semi-comitting to implementing each [Advent of Code](https://adventofcode.com/) challenge in my [programming language Charly](https://github.com/KCreate/charly-vm).
+This year I'm semi-committing to implementing each [Advent of Code](https://adventofcode.com/) challenge in my [programming language Charly](https://github.com/KCreate/charly-vm).

+Charly is a dynamically typed, fully parallel programming language that I've been developing off and on since 2016.

+From a programming language development perspective, the current iteration of Charly contains some really neat things (my biased opinion), most notably:

+- Bytecode compiler and virtual machine
+- Parallel fiber scheduler and runtime (aka green threads, goroutines-ish)
+- Generational and compacting garbage collector
+- Small-value representation via pointer-tagging
+- Object-shape system to improve performance of attribute access
+- Native code implementations of some standard-library methods
+- A tiny one-byte lock implementation used to synchronize per-object operations
+- A custom per-processor bump allocator
+- Written fully from scratch in C++ (except `fcontext` from the Boost library, used for user-space context-switches)

+While the compiler, virtual machine, and general runtime are somewhat mature (for a hobby side-project), the same can't be said for the standard library.
-If you take a look at the [Charly standard library](https://github.com/KCreate/charly-vm/tree/rewrite/src/charly/stdlib), you will notice the following:
+If you take a look at the [standard library](https://github.com/KCreate/charly-vm/tree/rewrite/src/charly/stdlib), you will notice the following:

-> _It is barren_
+> _It is barren._

 The stdlib lacks the vast majority of features that a modern language would normally provide.
 Adding all the necessary building blocks to solve the daily puzzles thus becomes part of the challenge.